edrlab/members/content/members/Dorina.md

 services:
 tags: []
 categories:  ["NGOs", "Libraries", "Serving persons with print disabilities"]
-summary: "Fundação Dorina Nowill para Cegos is a non-profit and philanthropic organization.
+summary: "<strong>Fundação Dorina Nowill para Cegos</strong> is a non-profit and philanthropic organization.
 We have been working for to the social inclusion of blind and low-vision children, young people, adults, and the elderly for over seven decades."
 press:
 active: true
 layout: members